 Understanding and Acceptance

 More than any other characteristic in a relationship people want others to understand and accept them.
 When a friend has a struggle with something that matters a great deal to him but he has not overcome, behaving in a non judgemental manner will create more appreciation in our friend than we might imagine.

 People often play a game in their mind called "If they knew."
 They muse, "If they knew 'this' about me, they probably would not be my friend."
 The person is attempting to determine if the friendship can withstand reality (that people are fallible, flawed creatures).
 Many friendships end because God has not made people as "perfect" as we think they ought to be.
 That is something we need to consider.

 Essentially, the best type friends to be are those that can stand on their own two feet (male or female).
 Make an effort to be mentally healthy.
 The psychologically healthy individual is able to be happy with or without things (as was the Apostle Paul).
 He or she desires and usually has several good friends or can have a main friend as a marriage partner.
-They have the green-eyed monster under control.
-He or she is jealous in the sense they want to continue an enjoyable partnership, but they are not overly jealous.
 As long as friends spend enough time with each other, they do not mind their friends having other interests, which can mean hobbies or other friends.